top of page

 Our History

-Mrs. Marsh began her career in tutoring and home schooling in 1986 using reading materials published by the Riggs Institute.
-As she studied old readers and observed students, she began to write her own reading books in 2005.
+As she studied old readers and observed students, she began to write her own reading program in 2005.
 The first book, a remake of Noah Webster’s Speller, along with a set of phonogram cards teaches anyone how to decode and verbally read anything inprint.
-The second book, the remake of another 1800s reader, addresses meaning, and deals with homonyms.
+The second book, the remake of another 1800s reader, addresses meaning, and deals with homophones.
 The third book, a remake of an old college textbook, addresses Greek and Latin derivatives and is still under development.

 In 1992, after meeting Steve Shapiro and discovering The Learning Connection, she added Vision Therapy to her tutoring.
 This program has allowed her students to coordinate and aim their eyes together for easier reading, increased attention span, and faster memory processing skills.